-You then have to choose weather to go clock wise or anti clockwise depending depending on where you want to be when.
+You then have to choose whether to go clock wise or anti clockwise depending on where you want to be when.
 We choose to travel clockwise as the weather in our planned destinations seemed to work out best that way.

 Finalising a round the world trip itinerary

 8-9 months before our planned departure date we got in touch with a few travel agencies to get quotes for RTW tickets.
 Travel Nation worked out cheapest and best for us and we have many dialogues with our appointed travel agent who helped us finalise the trip.
 We got proposed flights from TN to match our wish list and decided to make some changes due to cost and others due to logistics and recommendation from TN.
 We allocated a rough time to each destination with the knowledge that most flight dates could be changed with little or no cost along the way.

 Involving the kids in planning our year away